Why You Should Try the Cult-Favorite Skincare Line, Biologique Recherche

 The French skincare line practices beauty with a conscience.

 There is only one "problem" with the luxury skincare line Biologique Recherche: The exclusive French products are hard to find stateside.
 The brand is nearly impossible shop outside of a professional spa setting — and believe me, I have looked.

-While living in New York, I used to trek all the way to the Paul Labrecque Salon and Spa on the Upper East Side to get my bottles of Lotion P50 V, the gentler version of their cult-favorite toner, Lotion P50.
+While living in New York, I used to trek all the way to the Paul Labrecque Salon and Spa on the Upper East Side to get my bottles of Lotion P50 V, a gentler version of their cult-favorite toner, Lotion P50.
 I continued to do so long after I stopped getting facials at the location simply because it is that hard to locate.
 Although you might be able to shop the brand online, this raises concerns about freshness, storage conditions, and the risk of purchasing counterfeit products.

 The process just got easier for Los Angeles residents, who can thank the beauty gods for their new shop in Neiman Marcus, Beverly Hills.
 Stop by to peruse the line, or book one of signature treatments (which I have been receiving in France and highly recommend).

 Here in Paris, Biologique Recherche is considerably easier to shop.
 They have an Institute and Spa on the Champs Elysées, and it is used in the spa at my gym.
 My esthetician at Klay Paris has helped clear up some stubborn congestion and inflammation, while leaving me with serious glow courtesy of the highly lauded Masque Vivant.
 She notes that the products are effective, but natural, and protect the integrity of the skin.
 Like many others — myself included — she swears by the Lotion P50, the "magical" product I have relied on most throughout my adult life.